Man imprisoned in California charged in 1994 slayings of mother, 3-year-old in Renton

 “This suspect is in custody and is not presently a danger to the public,” Baird wrote.
 “I would prefer to determine the appropriate charges in this case after you have had an opportunity to interpret the entire crime scene.”

-But for whatever reason, Baird’s request slipped through the cracks and stayed out of sight for more than two years.
-Even after that, amid personnel changes, budget cuts and other issues, the case languished and charges were not filed — until Tuesday.

-“If convicted of these charges, Mr. Jones will be required to be sentenced to life in prison without the possibility of parole,” the charging papers say.
+“If convicted of these charges, Mr. Jones will be required to be sentenced to life in prison without the possibility of parole,” Tuesday’s charging papers say.

-Her voice trembling, Vianne Falcon said the charges brought her some relief.
+Her voice trembling, Vianne Falcon said the charges finally brought her some relief.

 “My kids, they’re finally going to get the justice,” she said.
 “It’s ridiculous it took this long.
 It’s because of [“In the Dark”] that I finally got results.
 I am 100% positive I would’ve never known about the DNA match.
 I would’ve been left in the dark until the day I died.”